-A. The institution should have, and provide, a list of the core technical skills used in the laboratory and/or field, which form the foundation for the degree subject, and what would be deemed appropriate as a level of competency
+A. The University should have, and provide, a list of the core technical skills used in the laboratory and/or field, which form the foundation for the degree subject, and what would be deemed appropriate as a level of competency

 A bespoke list may not be necessary if it is already present, for example in validation documentation or student handbooks.
-The Society will need to feel confident that the institution is explicit about which technical skills are being acquired by its students and where they are assessed.
-If a bespoke summary for the submission is required, then please follow the format of the table provided below.
+The Society will need to feel confident that the University is explicit about which technical skills are being acquired by its students and where they are assessed.
+If a bespoke summary for the submission is required then please follow the format of the table provided below.
 The table ideally should evidence a progressive approach, where basic techniques and skills are built on during the course of the programme.

-Skill Year 1 Year 2
+Skill Level 4 Level 5 Level 6

-Aseptic technique Introduced in module BIO40001 Developed in module BIO50001
+Aseptic technique Introduced in module BIO40001 Developed in module BIO50001 Applied in microbiology capstone experience, module BIO60008

 Etc.